 You’re almost done!
 On the pump, (watch my video), you’ll find a small valve.
 Loosen this up a few turns.
-If it’s in a hard to reach area, you may want to put a small hose around the end of it as oil will pump out of this rather quickly.
+If it’s in a hard-to-reach area, you may want to put a small house around the end of it as the oil will pump out of this rather quickly.
 OK get ready!
-Have someone help you from here.
+Have someone helps you from here.
 Have them turn the switch on while you watch some oil and lots of air come out.
-You may have to let it run for about 20 seconds or so until you see any thing begin to come out, but once it does, it will run fast.
+You may have to let it run for about 20 seconds or so until you see anything begin to come out, but once it does, it will run fast.
 Once the oil begins to come out in a steady stream, without air, quickly close this valve.
 At the same time, you should see and hear the burner kick on.

 If you get stuck at any point just send me an email and I’ll walk you through it.

 You have some great information on your site.
 I have a spin on oil filter that I need to replace.
 This has the bolt off to the side and not in the middle like in your video.
 Do I need to do anything with this bolt or can I just spin the canister until it comes off?
 I have a Sid Harvey’s 264-91 filter if that helps.
 Any advice you be greatly appreciated!